laurencelundblade/QCBOR/README.md

 * Floating point support
 * Indefinite length support
 * Improve design for handling multiple tags
+* Improvements for handling bstr wrapping to support COSE better

 These changes may result in some interface changes.

 ## Building
-There are no makefiles or build scripts.
-You should be able to just incorprate the src and inc directories into your project with nothing more needed.
-The code should be portable enough to just compile and run.
+There is a simple makefile for the UNIX style command line binary that compiles everything to run the tests.

+The actual non-test source files are these five:
+* inc/UsefulBuf.h
+* inc/qcbor.h
+* src/UsefulBuf.c
+* src/qcbor_encode.c
+* src/qcbor_decode.c

+For most use cases you should just be able to add them to your project.
+Hopefully the easy portability of this implementation makes this work straight away, whatever your development environment is.

-The test directory includes some tests that are nearly as portable with a simple entry point.
-They can be handled the same way to verify the code is working correctly in your environment.
+The test directory includes some tests that are nearly as portable as the main implementation.
+If your development environment doesn't support UNIX style command line and make, you should be able to make a simple project and add the test files to it.